 Sheen clues that help separate baryta-style from matte-rag surfaces

-A strong photo packet preserves how the surface behaves under light instead of forcing a yes-or-no answer from one crop.
+A strong photo packet shows how the surface behaves under light.
+One crop is not enough.

 Start with one straight-on front photo in even light so the overall image, margins, and paper color are readable without glare.